brenoslivio/Sound-Chaser-Store/README.md

     - Saving correctly filled with valid data.

+- Admin area

+    - Visualize and remove admins in the site;

+    - Visualize and remove albums in the admin area;

+    - Visualize and remove users in the admin area.

 ### <a id="4.2" /> 4.2.
 Test Results

 After carefully following the test plan, we had the following results: